Two quick questions before you start looking for online research jobs:

 This is particularly true of technical and scientific data that are often restricted to subscription-based journals and esoteric publications that aren’t listed on page one of Google’s search results.

 Likewise, finding correct and relevant information takes time, a luxury that many companies and businesses do not have.

-For example, a law firm may wish to provide its readers with an article documenting traffic accident statistics state-to-state but not have the time to research every state.
-Alternately, a debt consolidation company may wish to know about the most common sources of unsecured debt so that it can offer services tailored to those debts.
+- A debt consolidation company may wish to know about the most common sources of unsecured debt so that it can offer services tailored to those debts.